 Congratulations...You made it!

 First, thank you for taking the Simple & Sustainable SEO System course.
 I hope that the tips and techniques you learned here help you accomplish the shift you want to see in your business.

 Whether you are applying SEO to your websites or those of your clients, the process is the same.
 If you printed out and completed all of the worksheets, and kept those with your free-hand homework, you now have an entire system for applying what you learned to any website that comes across your path.

-Remember that you have lifetime access to the course and Facebook Group.
+Remember that you have 12-month's access to the course and lifetime access to the Facebook Group.
 Feel free to continue to be active in the Facebook group.
 As a former student, your actual experience, input, and questions will be invaluable to the newbies.

 Course content will be updated as the SEO industry changes.
 Video and audio content will be added as well as more downloadables over time (as we move out of Covid-19 restrictions).

 For those of you who want to continue working on your SEO in a structured way, and feel that you will be more successful with guidance and support from me as well as other participants, I offer a 90-Day SEO Challenge.
 The intention of the Challenge is to help you set up a system for your SEO work so that you continue with the good practices and progress you have learned and achieved during this course.

 The Challenge begins in a couple of weeks.
 It is purposefully scheduled to follow this course so that you can keep up the momentum of your SEO work.
 In the Challenge, we'll set up a formal weekly plan for applying the SEO tactics you have learned, you'll execute to the plan and report progress to the participants (via a Zoom meeting) weekly, and review your statistics 3 - 4 times in the 90-day period.
 You'll gain practice in what to do when you see success and what to do when you do not see that.